ABOUT

 With a personal style always aimed at aesthetics, he never limits himself exclusively to the documentary aspect, but wants to represent the ancient pride of places destined to be erased by time, inspired by the style of Caravaggio in the representation of the environments.

-The “Forgotten Artchitectures” project came to life.
+The general project “Forgotten Art-chitectures” and all derived secondary projects came to life.

 _MG_7819-Modifica copia